 Non-federal sponsors (i.e., private sponsors, whether industry or non-profit) are not bound by the terms of UG monitored costs and are not necessarily guided by the principle of full cost recovery for the University.
 In particular, many private sponsors do not reimburse U-M for its indirect costs; they prescribe indirect cost rates considerably lower than those set forth in the rate agreement with the federal government (view Indirect Cost Rates).

-In some instances these lower indirect cost rates are linked to a funding agency's operating philosophy of partnering with the University in developing new programs.
+In some instances, these lower indirect cost rates are linked to a funding agency's operating philosophy of partnering with the University in developing new programs.
 In the majority of cases, however, it is simply an administrative decision on the part of the sponsor not to honor the University's established indirect cost rate agreement.

 For a sponsored project that (1) is funded by a non-federal agency (with non-federal funds), and (2) does not include indirect cost recovery at the prevailing federal or industry rates, it is permissible to recover through direct charges, costs that can be attributed to that project, but that otherwise typically are treated as indirect.
 In all cases, the services or items being charged must be allowable under University policy, must be associated with that specific project, and their costs must be proportionate to the level of their use on that project.
-Examples include: clerical and administrative salaries; space/facilities; nroutine postage; telephone line rental; memberships; subscriptions; and local area network expenses.
+Examples include clerical and administrative salaries; space/facilities; routine postage; telephone line rental; memberships; subscriptions; and local area network expenses.

 The opportunity to directly recover space/facilities costs may be possible if the following specifics apply:

 - The charge has explicit approval from the sponsoring agency.

 - The charge reflects the amount of space used and is pro-rated for the time period over which the space will be used.